FHIR and VNeID: Vietnam's national digital health record

 Circular 13/2025/TT-BYT (Ministry of Health, issued 06/06/2025, effective 21/07/2025) regulates electronic medical records and replaces Circular 46/2018/TT-BYT.
 The Circular requires the EMR to interoperate with the citizen's national personal ID number or electronic ID account.
 This is an identifier requirement, not a clause mandating integration with any specific VNeID API.

 Integrating with VNeID is one viable path that satisfies the requirement, since the national electronic ID account today is in fact VNeID.
-However, the technical contract for calling VNeID Health — payload format, push-versus-pull semantics — still depends on official specifications from the Ministry of Public Security and the Ministry of Health.
-Vendors and hospitals should not hardcode OAuth scopes or specific endpoints until they hold an integration agreement and technical documentation from the responsible authority.
+The technical surface must be split into two directions.
+Facility-to-Ministry-of-Health synchronization now has official specifications under Decision 1551/QĐ-BYT Appendix 02 and Appendix 03.
+Citizen-facing VNeID Health read/display — OAuth scopes, ID-token claims, document-level authorization, refresh and revocation semantics — still depends on separate guidance from the responsible authorities.
+Vendors and hospitals should not hardcode citizen-facing scopes or endpoints until they hold an integration agreement and technical documentation from the responsible authority.

 Legal caution: Circular 13/2025 requires the EMR to interoperate with a national personal ID number or an electronic ID account.
-That is an identifier and data-interoperability requirement, not a requirement to integrate any particular VNeID API.
-Every description of VNeID integration in this article is reference architecture, awaiting confirmation when the official specification is released.
+That is an identifier and data-interoperability requirement, not a blanket requirement to integrate every VNeID API.
+Decision 1551 provides concrete synchronization APIs for the health-check/health-data gateway direction; citizen-facing VNeID Health read/display flows remain reference architecture until the responsible authorities publish or contract the applicable specification.

 4. FHIR-to-VNeID integration pattern — reference architecture